moniika21/motd-template/README.md

 # Template for motd

-## Colors

-In order to use color aliases in all modules, you **must** add the `color` file along other motd files in the folder, no need to make it executable.

 ## Modules

 They are several modules/functions in the sysinfo file that you can comment or uncomment to enable or disable diplays.